 A multi-story cinema complex and a high-end gym appear in architectural renderings released today for a remodel of Wynnewood Village Shopping Center.

-The center’s owner, New York-based Brixmoor Property Group, told the Dallas Morning News that it is planning to pour around $30-million into the long-neglected complex, originally built in the 1940s.
+The center’s owner, New York-based Brixmor Property Group, told the Dallas Morning News that it is planning to pour around $30-million into the long-neglected complex, originally built in the 1940s.

-Matthew Berger of Brixmoor told the newspaper that the company expects to finalize “two large tenant leases” within the next 60 days but didn’t reveal the details.
+Matthew Berger of Brixmor told the newspaper that the company expects to finalize “two large tenant leases” within the next 60 days but didn’t reveal the details.

 The shopping center has had the same ownership since 2002.
-Brixmoor this year bought a 24,254-square-foot medical office building at Wynnewood, which it plans to tear down, the newspaper reported.
+Brixmor this year bought a 24,254-square-foot medical office building at Wynnewood, which it plans to tear down, the newspaper reported.